 - Almost 50 percent of individuals diagnosed with psychiatric disorders are affected by substance abuse.

 - Nearly 40 percent of people diagnosed with alcoholism have at least one mental condition.

-In order to get admitted to a dual diagnosis treatment center, you must meet the criteria of having a clear and diagnosable mental health disorder, as defined by the current version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+In order to get admitted, someone must meet the criteria of having a clear and diagnosable mental health disorder, as defined by the current version of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
 Secondly, the person needs to have a clear diagnosis of either substance abuse and or drug abuse as defined by the same manual listed above.

 10 Best Dual Diagnosis Treatment Centers in the US

-Here it is, our list of the 10 best dual diagnosis treatment centers in the United States.
+Here it is, our list of the 10 best programs in the United States.
 It is based on staff, success rate, facilities, program integrity & treating patients with compassion.
 They are listed here in alphabetical order by name.